 Coping crown molding with an electric jigsaw is much easier when you attach a radiused auxiliary base to the jigsaw’s standard flat base.
 But I was stumped about making this modification until I spotted a golf ball on my shop bench.

-As shown in the drawings, I started by cutting the ball into unequal parts.
+I started by cutting the ball into unequal parts.
 I did the cutting on my bandsaw after driving a couple of 3-in. drywall screws into opposite sides of the ball to act as handles.
 The screws kept my fingers a safe distance from the blade.
 Then I made a perpendicular cut in the larger portion.
 Still at the bandsaw, I cut a slot to accommodate my jigsaw’s blade.

 Next, I drilled a couple of 1/8-in. holes in the saw’s base, on opposite sides of the blade, for a pair of screws.
 I positioned the slotted golf ball as shown in the drawing and affixed it to the base with a couple of small screws.